rsiregar/wowchemytemp/content/authors/admin/_index.md

 user_groups: []
 ---

-I am a PhD Candidate in economics at UC Davis.
+I am a PhD Candidate in Economics at UC Davis.
 My research interests are international trade, labor economics, and spatial economics.

 I am on the job market during the 2020-21 academic year.
 I will be available for interviews at the ASSA 2021 Virtual Annual Meeting and the EEA 2020 Virtual Meeting.